-A posting to the United States provides a great opportunity to represent Canada and the Canadian Armed Forces and will undoubtedly create many new and exciting challenges, experiences and lasting memories for you and your family.
+A posting to the United States and working with our biggest ally is quite exceptional.
+This assignment provides a great opportunity to represent your services, the Canadian Armed Forces and foremost Canada.
+It will indubitably create many new and exciting challenges, experiences and lasting memories for you and your family.

-Your support unit for the duration of your OUTCAN posting is CDLS(W), which oversees the logistic requirements of approximately 400 Canadian Armed Forces members and their families throughout the United States.
+Your support unit for the duration of your OUTCAN assignment is CDLS(W), which oversees the administration and logistic requirements of more than 400 Canadian Armed Forces members and their families throughout the United States, including Alaska and Hawaii.

-Given the geographical size of the United States, CDLS(W) conducts the majority of its business virtually.
-Through our website, online support services and telecommunications, we strive to provide effective and efficient services to each and every one of you.
-Additionally, we welcome your feedback and are always open to suggestions on how we can improve our service to you.
-I encourage you to visit the CDLS (W) website for insight into our organization and the services provided that can help facilitate your transition to the United States.
+Given the geographical size of the United States, CDLS(W) conducts most of its core business virtually.
+Through our website, online support services and telecommunications, we strive to provide professional, rapid, and efficient services to every one of you.
+Additionally, we welcome your feedback and are always open to suggestions on how we can improve our services to you.
+I encourage you to visit CDLS(W) website for insight into our organization and the services provided that can help you and facilitate your transition to the United States.
+I also encourage you to stop by the Embassy if you happen to be in Washington DC.
+CDLS(W) and your Embassy always welcome you.